KigoJomo/privacy-peek/README.md

 **Privacy Peek** is an open-source initiative aimed at enhancing digital transparency.
 It comprises a browser extension and a web dashboard that provide users with clear, concise insights into how websites handle personal data.

+## Objectives Summary

+1. Privacy Peek (Overall Project)

+Analyze and rate websites’ data privacy practices using AI.

+Present privacy information in a simplified, accessible format.

+Empower users to make informed choices about which sites they trust.

+---

+2. Browser Extension

+Instantly analyze privacy policies and terms on any website.

+Display a summarized privacy score and key flags during signup or browsing.

+Allow users to request or trigger updated scans for outdated sites.

+---

+3. Website Platform

+Provide a searchable dashboard of analyzed websites with their scores.

+Show detailed breakdowns, category-wise scores, and report history.

+Act as the open-source home and public face of the Privacy Peek project.

+---

 ## 🔍 Features

 * **Real-Time Analysis**: Automatically detects and summarizes privacy policies and terms of service on visited websites.